Datahubs in the Nordics – a success?

 With hub interoperability, Hansen primarily refer to forwarding of messages between datahubs, so that a retailer could initiate a supplier switch in his local hub, even if the customer resides in another country.
 Further harmonisation of the process definitions also makes it easier to enable hub interoperability

-the Norwegian datahub project
+Lessons learned from the Norwegian datahub project

 Ironically, the trend after datahub implementation in Norway is consolidation across the entire market.
 Due to low margins and tough competition, many smaller utilities are not able to keep up with the pace.
 This trend is also compounded by the unbundling of utilities.